 The first two field experiences are supervised by qualified onsite special educators, and in some cases by university supervisors.
-The final two phases are guided by a university superisor and onsite mentor teacher.
+The final two phases are guided by a university supervisor and onsite mentor teacher.

-Teacher candidates begin their 12-semester hour student teaching during fall semester: CPSE 486R, Student Teaching: Students with Mild/Moderate Disabilities or CPSE 487R, Student Teaching: Students with Severe Disabilities.
+Teacher candidates begin their 12-semester hour student teaching during fall semester: CPSE 486R for Student Teaching: Students with Mild/Moderate Disabilities or CPSE 487R for Student Teaching: Students with Severe Disabilities.
 This capstone experience permits teacher candidates to apply the knowledge, skills, and dispositions they have acquired in their prior courses.
 Student teachers begin as participating observers and gradually assume more teaching responsibilities under the direction of a cooperating teacher.
 Student teachers should fully direct the classroom after 11 weeks.
 The duration of student teaching is 15–16 weeks, and student teachers work the same hourly schedule as their cooperating teachers.
 During student teaching, teacher candidates demonstrate competencies in our six major learning outcomes (aligned with INTASC/CEC standards): assessment, behavior support, collaboration, teaching, interpersonal relations, and professionalism (ABCTIP; described in the Student Teaching/Internship Handbook).
-These competencies are assessed through direct observation as well as a portfolio, which includes a teacher work sample.
+These competencies are assessed through direct observation, a portfolio, and the Pedagogical Performance Assessment for Teachers (PPAT).

-A 12-semester hour internship—CPSE 496R, Academic Internship: SPED—is an alternative to student teaching in which a teacher candidate is employed by a school district for a full year.
-BYUs SPED program supports the following internship models: co-teaching, shared-day teaching, and onsite mentoring.
+A 12-semester hour internship—CPSE 496R Academic Internship: SPED—is a sometimes-offered alternative to student teaching in which a teacher candidate is employed by a school district for a full year.
+When offered, BYUs SPED program supports the following internship models: co-teaching, shared-day teaching, and onsite mentoring.
 Interns assume responsibility for organizing and teaching in their own classrooms.
 A mentor teacher, selected and agreed upon by BYU and the participating school district, assists with curriculum planning, classroom management, assessment of learning, and professional acclimation.
 Generally, interns are paid half of a first-year teachers salary by the school district with a full benefits package.
 During the internship, teacher candidates demonstrate competencies in our six major learning outcomes.